Celia Segura

-Celia Segura Rodríguez (born 10 March 2007) is a Spanish footballer who plays as a forward for FC Barcelona B.
+españa corea sub 20 Celia Segura Rodríguez (born 10 March 2007) is a Spanish footballer who plays as a forward for Liga F club Atlético Madrid, on loan from Barcelona.

-Early life
+Club career

-She joined the Masía at age 11.
+Segura joined the Masía at age 11.
 In the 2018–19 season, she scored 121 goals.

-Club career

-She won the 2022–23 Primera Federación.
+Segura later won the 2022–23 Primera Federación.
 In 2025, she debuted in the FC Barcelona Femení in the Copa Catalunya.

+On 29 July 2026, Barcelona announced that they had loaned Segura out to Atlético Madrid.

 International career

-She participated in the 2024 FIFA U-17 Women's World Cup and scored the only goal in the final for Spain, who won second place following penalties against North Korea.
+Segura participated in the 2024 FIFA U-17 World Cup and scored the only goal in the final for Spain, who won second place following penalties against North Korea.

-As of 2025, she plays for the Spain women's national under-19 football team, where she is participating in the 2025 UEFA Women's Under-19 Championship.
+As of 2025, she plays for the Spain national under-19 team, where she is participating in the 2025 UEFA Under-19 Championship.